Eric G. Hall: Personal life

 He married Marjorie May Wells, also an Anglo-Burmese Christian, and they had two children: a daughter Gillian Hall born on 1 December 1949 and son Clive Hall born on 5 May 1953.

-In 1966, Marjorie served as Chairwoman of the Chaklala division of the Women's Association of the PAF.
+In 1966, Marjorie served as Chairwoman of the Chaklala division of the PAF Women's Association.

 Service years

-Royal Indian Air Force
+Royal Indian Air Force (1943-1947)

 Upon his release from the hospital, he enlisted in the Royal Indian Air Force as part of the 20 Pilot course of the Initial Training Wing (Lahore) on 18 March 1943 and completed ground training by 31 August 1943.

 The course trained at No. 2 Elementary Flying Training School in Jodhpur from 19 September to 11 December 1943.
 They were commissioned into the Royal Indian Air Force on 20 December 1943, upon reporting to No. 1 (Indian) Service Flying Training School RAF for advanced training which concluded on 21 April 1944.
 They then attended the 31st Fighter Course at No. 151 OTU from 15 May to 5 August 1944, followed by a Low Attack Course at Ranchi from 27 August to 21 September 1944.

 During World War II, Hall was deployed to Burma in a fighter-reconnaissance squadron, where he participated in aerial operations against Japanese forces as a Hawker Hurricane fighter pilot.

-Accident

 Flying Officer Hall and Cadet Harrison survived an aviation accident on 12 April 1947.
 They had taken off in a Tiger Moth II and crash landed 6 miles South East of Jodhpur after an engine failure.